nicolasromer/account-service/README.md

 # payments domain

 This exposes an API to create an account for a user, and initialize a transaction if necessary.

+We're missing some knowledge to finish the design, so a lot of imagination went into the specs.
+Many things are just stubs or mockups.
+My main goal here was to get a good local environment working with multiple services, and keep services completely decoupled and lightweight.

 Internally the Account service communicates with a Transactions service to fulfill credit orders.